top of page

 I sincerely pay my respects to them and their culture, values and beliefs;

-and to elders both past, present and emerging
+and to elders both past and present.
+Always was, always will be.

 Music promotes harmony,